TENKASI Powder for solution for infusion Ref.[50255] Active ingredients: Oritavancin

 4.1.
 Therapeutic indications

-Tenkasi is indicated for the treatment of acute bacterial skin and skin structure infections (ABSSSI) in adults (see sections 4.4 and 5.1).
+Tenkasi is indicated for the treatment of acute bacterial skin and skin structure infections (ABSSSI) in adults and paediatric patients aged 3 months and older (see sections 4.2, 4.4 and 5.1).

 Consideration should be given to official guidance on the appropriate use of antibacterial agents.